 For example, in Mail you would just touch and hold the attached Zip file to display the "Open in" options.
 Then you would tap Open in WinZip.

-With WinZip you can view the contents files, whether they are in a Zip file, in My Files, in Photos, or in Dropbox.
+With WinZip you can view or play files, whether they are in a Zip file, in My Files, in Photos, in Music, or in Dropbox.
 Files of the following common types can be viewed:

 - Photos and images (.jpg, .jpeg, .png, .bmp, .gif, .tif, .tiff)